 I feel as though I have wasted the last 12 years of my life standing over a stove cooking when I could have been doing literally anything else.
 Yes I did just go look up when the Instant Pot first came out.

 I have made vegetables, noodles, meats, and soups in the Instant Pot so far.
-I’ve never had such perfect sticky white rice than I have from the Instant Pot.
+It also makes the most perfect sticky white rice.
 This kitchen appliance is a must have.

 Check out my post Colorful Peppers and Smoked Sausage.

 Alright to the reason why you are here on this post.
 I got in contact with all of my favorite food bloggers and rounded up some of the absolute best Instant Pot recipes out there.
 Additionally, some of them gave me their best Instant Pot tips to help you get started.